AshishDhamalaAD/imepay/README.md

 ### Verifying the payment

 When a user pays using IME Pay in your website, IME Pay will redirect to a success url that you have to provide.
 In that url they will send a post request with some parameters.

+> Don't forget to add this route to the `$except` array of  `App\Http\Middleware\VerifyCsrfToken` class.
+Also, this url should not be under authentication.
+Otherwise, the request sent from IME pay will not reach your website.

 You can verify if it is valid like shown in the below code.